SudoMagicCode/SudoSignals/docs/troubleShooting/configureSignals.md

 # Signals Config File

-Signals operation is described by a YAML file.
+Signals' operation is described by a YAML file.

 For a typical installation type, you can locate your config file in:
 `C:\ProgramData\SudoMagic\SudoSignals\config`